 "You could have a career in mind and you could see other careers, and you could change and say 'Oh, I want to do this' or 'Oh, I want to do that."

 "It helps kids develop a better understanding of what they want to do in life and in their careers."

 - Solomon Morrison, Marie G Davis Academy

-Learn how your business can participate in the 2018 Charlotte Career Discovery Day on April 17, 2018 by emailing
+Learn how your business can participate in Charlotte Career Discovery Day by emailing firstname.lastname@example.org.

 For Non CMS Students

 Student attendance is coordinated through Charlotte-Mecklenburg Schools and is for high schools students.
 If you're interested in attending, contact your school's CDC.